 I don’t know what God is asking you to believe in this season of life you’re in, but I know one step is all it takes to build your faith.
 And you can take that one step right here, right now.

-In her keynote DFL message Thursday night, Debbie Lindell talked about how to build your faith, using scripture from Luke 1:26-45.
+In her keynote message at the DFL Conference, Debbie Lindell talked about how to build your faith, using scripture from Luke 1:26-45.
 I want to share some of my notes with you from her message to encourage you today.
 I might have touched on some of these points earlier in this post, but it’s always good to be reminded of things, I think!

 - Believing begins with hearing from God (v.
 28)